antipro/Sharelist-Reborn/README.md

 ```

 ### Server (Optional)
 The project includes a full Node.js backend in `server/`.
-To use it, update `SocketContext` to point to your local server instead of `MockSocket`.
+1. Navigate to the server directory: `cd server`
+2. Install dependencies: `npm install`
+3. Setup MySQL database using `db/schema.sql`
+4. Create a `.env` file in `server/` with DB credentials.
+5. Run server: `npm start`